Art and Design Review

 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Hutson, James, "Le Accademie Bolognese e Romana: Reconsidering Center-Periphery Pedagogy" (2019).
-Faculty Research Papers.
+Faculty Scholarship.
 3.